Bryan Reynolds Player Props: Pirates vs. Brewers

 Bryan Reynolds At The Plate

-- Reynolds has an OPS of .762, fueled by an OBP of .325 and a team-best slugging percentage of .436 this season.
+- Reynolds leads Pittsburgh in slugging percentage (.436) thanks to 36 extra-base hits.

-- Reynolds will look to extend his six-game hitting streak.
-He's batting .364 with one homer during his last outings.
+- Reynolds is batting .381 with one homer during his last games and is on a seven-game hitting streak.

-- Reynolds has driven home a run in 31 games this season (33.3%), including more than one RBI in 9.7% of his games and producing three or more of his team's runs on four occasions..
+- Reynolds has picked up an RBI in 33.0% of his games this season, with more than one RBI in 9.6% of his games.
+He has also plated three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.